thu-nics/CLAP-triangle-counting/README.md

 We revised the COO format to record the cluster information of nodes.
 We use the revised COO format as the input format of force-based reorder.
 The first line is a '#' followed by the number of node $|V|$ and the number of edge $|E|$.
 There are $|E|$ lines followed, each line consists of four numbers.
 The first and second number of node is the node index of source node and destination node of an edge.
-The third and fourth number is the cluster index of the source node and destination node (the cluster indices does not have to be consecutive integers).
+The third and fourth number is the cluster index of the source node and destination node.
 The index of nodes are consecutive integers start from zero.

 For example, for a graph consists of two triangles, the revised COO format expression can be: